NOT FOR DISTRIBUTION TO UNITED STATES NEWSWIRE SERVICES

 Certain of the statements made and information contained in this press release may constitute forward-looking information and forward-looking statements (collectively, “forward-looking statements”) within the meaning of applicable securities laws.
 All statements, other than statements of historical fact, are forward-looking statements.
 The words “will”, “expect”, “plan,” “intend” and similar expressions identify forward-looking statements.
 In particular, this press release contains forward-looking statements including, without limitation, with respect to the proposed Incentive Program, the receipt of approval of the Exchange and the intended use of proceeds.

-Forward-looking statements, while based on management’s best estimates and assumptions, are subject to risks and uncertainties that may cause actual results to be materially different from those expressed or implied by such forward-looking statements, including but not limited to: risks related to receipt of regulatory approvals and the granting of exploration and mining permits; risks related to general economic and market conditions; risks related to currency fluctuations; risks related to the availability of financing; the timing and content of upcoming work programs; actual results of proposed exploration activities; accidents, labour disputes, title disputes, claims and limitations on insurance coverage and other risks of the mining industry; changes in national and local government regulation of mining operations, tax rules and regulations.
+Forward-looking statements, while based on management’s best estimates and assumptions, are subject to risks and uncertainties that may cause actual results to be materially different from those expressed or implied by such forward-looking statements, including but not limited to: risks related to receipt of regulatory approvals, delays caused by the Covid-19 pandemic and the granting of exploration and mining permits; risks related to general economic and market conditions; risks related to currency fluctuations; risks related to the availability of financing; the timing and content of upcoming work programs; actual results of proposed exploration activities; accidents, labour disputes, title disputes, claims and limitations on insurance coverage and other risks of the mining industry; changes in national and local government regulation of mining operations, tax rules and regulations.